Expand/Collapse All

 • How many countries collect foreign levies?

-There are now 20 countries in Europe (Austria, Belgium, Czech Republic, Demark, Estonia, France, Germany, Hungary, Italy, Latvia, Lithuania, Netherlands, Poland, Portugal, United Kingdom, Ukraine, Slovakia, Spain, Sweden, and Switzerland), and one country in Latin America (Argentina) remitting levies to the WGAW.
+There are now 19 countries in Europe (Austria, Belgium, Czech Republic, Denmark, Estonia, France, Germany, Hungary, Italy, Latvia, Lithuania, Netherlands, Poland, Portugal, United Kingdom, Slovakia, Spain, Sweden, and Switzerland), and one country in South America (Argentina), remitting levies to the WGAW.

 • PROGRAM HISTORY